 Visualization Researchers Web-Sites

-- Barbara G. Tversky, cognitive psychologist. (more info) Professor of psychology at Stanford University, Barbara Tversky's research addresses memory, spatial cognition and language.
+- Barbara G. Tversky, cognitive psychologist. ( This site may be offline. ) Professor of psychology at Stanford University, Barbara Tversky's research addresses memory, spatial cognition and language.
 Specific topics of interest include picture memory and pictorial representations, imagery, spatial thinking, spatial language, cognitive maps and graphs, recollections and eye witness testimony.

 - Daniel R. Montello, geographer and psychologist.
 Montello's research is centered on environmental psychology and behavioral geography including cognitive issues in cartography and GIS.
 Professor of geography at UC Santa Barbara, some of his specific interests include spatial learning and development, individual and group-related differences and similarities in spatial abilities, map perception and cognition, spatial reasoning and problem-solving, and distance and direction knowledge.

 - Yael Kali, science and technology educator. (more info) Yael Kali's work focuses on cognitive aspects of learning earth sciences, the design and development of computer-based tools, and curricula related to these subjects.
 Kali is a senior lecturer in Education in Science and Technology at the Technion, Israel.

 - David H. Uttal, cognitive psychologist.
 Assistant professor of psychology at Northwestern University, Uttal's research is focused on cognitive development, particularly the development of symbolic and spatial reasoning, and cultural differences in mathematics cognition and achievement.